 Sri Lankans really do take their crab curry seriously.
 Last time I visited, there was even a restaurant dedicated entirely to crab dishes in Colombo, though I never got to check it out because it was quite a bit pricey.
 But thankfully, I have this recipe, and I know you guys are going to love it too! 🙂

 You can get the recipe for the Sri Lankan curry powder right here on the blog, but I’ve included it here as well with one difference.
 I don’t roast the spices for this Sri Lankan crab curry.
-The reason is that, seafood is more delicate in flavor and roasting the spices make their flavor profile more robust which can easily overpower the flavor of seafood.
+The reason is that, seafood is more delicate in flavor and roasting the spices makes their flavor profile more robust which can easily overpower the flavor of seafood.
 So unroasted curry powder provides a better balance of flavor for seafood curries, while roasted curry powder stands up well against other meat based curries.

-Choosing fresh crab is also really important!
+Choosing fresh crab is really important.

 I use blue swimmer crabs for this curry.
 Fresh crab is always best.
 And by fresh I mean that the crab is still alive.
 If you do find fresh crab that’s still alive, get your fishmonger to kill and clean the crab for you.

 And once you kill the crab, it’s also important to clean it immediately.
 If the crabs have been dead for a while, enzyme activity in the meat can turn it soft, mushy and insipid when cooked.
-If you’re buying pre-frozen crab, make sure it’s from a source you trust and that the crabs were frozen soon after it was killed and cleaned.
+If you’re buying pre-frozen crab, make sure it’s from a source you trust and that the crabs were frozen soon after they were killed and cleaned.
 Anything else is just a waste of your hard-earned money.

 I was able to get my hands on some fresh crab that I brought home and cleaned myself.
 I cooked the crabs immediately to preserve the freshness as much as possible.
 I used male crabs, because that’s what was available to me, as is usually the case.
 Female crabs tend to be more expensive, mostly because female crabs aren’t harvested nearly as much as the male ones, and female crabs also taste better (a little sweeter) in my experience.